wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">GET https://api.wistia.com/v1/projects/&lt;project-id&gt;/sharings/&lt;sharing-id&gt;.json</code></pre>
+<code class="full_width">GET https://api.wistia.com/v1/projects/<project-id>/sharings/<sharing-id>.json</code>

-Make sure you replace *&lt;project-id&gt;* with the hashed ID of the project for which you would like to see sharings, and replace *&lt;sharing-id&gt;* with the ID of the specific sharing object that you want to see.
+Make sure you replace `<project-id>` with the hashed ID of the project for which you would like to see sharings, and replace *<sharing-id>* with the ID of the specific sharing object that you want to see.

 #### The Paramters
 This method does not accept any other parameters.

 #### The Response

 The server responds with HTTP status **200 OK** and the response body contains the requested sharing on the project.

 Field    | Description